Canon imagePROGRAF PRO-310 Printer Review

 Like its predecessor, the Canon imagePROGRAF PRO-300, this printer uses ten cartridges, adding a Gray, Red, Photo Black, Photo Cyan, Photo Magenta, and Chroma Optimizer cartridge to the usual Cyan, Magenta, Yellow, and Black cartridges.
 The posted black cartridge yield combines the Black (called Matte Black) and Photo Black cartridge yields, with the former yielding 14 pages and the latter yielding 15 pages.
 The posted color page yield includes the Photo Cyan and Photo Magenta cartridges.
 We conducted a separate yield test for the Red and Gray ink cartridges, with each yielding 22 and 40 pages, respectively.

 Unlike the PRO-300's PFI-300 ink, the Lucia PRO II ink contains a waxing agent to increase scratch resistance.
-A simple scratch test on pictures printed on the PRO-300 and PRO-310 shows that the new ink is indeed more resistant to scratches; see sample.
+A simple scratch test on pictures printed on the PRO-300 and PRO-310 shows that the new ink is indeed more resistant to scratches; see this sample.

 The Chroma Optimizer cartridge applies a coating to printed photos, providing better uniformity, longevity, and shine.
 Canon claims that the PRO-310's Chroma Optimizer is more effective in suppressing bronzing than the PRO-300.
 However, it's worth noting that bronzing, an artifact that makes some colors look metallic when viewed at certain angles, isn't a significant issue on the PRO-300, so the improvement might be very subtle or only noticeable in specific situations.